jamie-moffatt/my-site/_posts/2018-04-15-jsPsych-set-up.markdown

 date: 2018-04-15 20:30:00 +0100
 ---

-# 1. Setting up jsPsych
+# 1. Download and organise jsPsych

 Download the latest version of jsPsych